Fem myror är fler än fyra elefanter

-Fem myror är fler än fyra elefanter (Five ants are more than four elephants) is a 1973-75 Swedish TV-series for children, hosted by Magnus Härenstam, Brasse Brännström and Eva Remaeus.
+Fem myror är fler än fyra elefanter ('Five ants are more than four elephants') is a 1973-75 Swedish TV-series for children, hosted by Magnus Härenstam, Brasse Brännström and Eva Remaeus.
 The TV-series included songs and sketches with education about letters, numbers, positions (right, left, under, above, etc.), etc. Fem myror är fler än fyra elefanter was broadcast first on 19 November 1973 on TV2 by Sveriges Television and it was also broadcast as Sveriges Television's Christmas calendar 27 November -24 December 1977.
 Fem myror is available for purchase on VHS and DVD and there are also PC games.
-The animated number segments by Owe Gustafson were later exported to the American television series Sesame Street.
+The animated number segments by Owe Gustafson were later exported to the American television series Sesame Street, the Israeli counterpart Rechov Sumsum, the Spanish Barrios Sésamo, and the Turkish Susam Sokaği.